DingXiaoH/RepVGG/README.md

-# RepVGG: Making VGG-style ConvNets Great Again
+# RepVGG: Making VGG-style ConvNets Great Again (PyTorch)

 This is a super simple ConvNet architecture that achieves over 80% top-1 accuracy on ImageNet with a stack of 3x3 conv and ReLU!
 This repo contains the pretrained models, code for building the model, training, and the conversion from training-time model to inference-time.